 Add chopped bacon, onions and halved brussel sprouts to a cast iron skillet over medium heat.
-Season with salt and pepper and cook, stirring occasionally, until bacon is cooked and brussel sprouts have begun to brown, about 15 to 20 minutes.
+Season with salt and pepper and cook, stirring occasionally, until bacon is cooked and Brussels sprouts have begun to brown, about 15 to 20 minutes.

-Drizzle 1/2 cup of the balsamic vinegar over bacon and brussels, stir and cook a minute more.
+Drizzle 1/2 cup of the balsamic vinegar over bacon and Brussels, stir and cook a minute more.

 Take off a heat.
 Transfer to serving platter and drizzle remaining balsamic vinegar over top.
 Enjoy.